June 1981: Mr. Lech Walesa at the 67th session of the International Labour Conference

 The following decades witnessed significant threats to the principle of freedom of association, especially in fascist states, such as Italy, Germany and Spain.
 In reaction to this, the ILO adopted its Declaration of Philadelphia (1944), which affirmed that "freedom of expression and of association are essential to sustained progress" as one of the fundamental principles of the ILO.
 Just four years later, in June 1948, the International Labour Conference adopted in its 31st Session Convention No. 87 on Freedom of Association and Protection of the Right to Organise.
 The same year, freedom of association was also proclaimed as a right of every human being in the 1948 Universal Declaration of Human Rights (Article 58).

 Convention No. 87 has marked the transformation of a key ILO principle into an internationally recognised legal standard which is essential for the ILO's tripartite constituency: governments, employers' and workers' organizations.
 A year later, in July 1949, the International Labour Conference adopted another important Convention on the Right to Organise and Collective Bargaining (No. 98).
 These two legal instruments represent the most comprehensive set of standards on freedom of association to be found at international level.
-They form a reference point within the broad area of trade union law and practice and are now among the eight fundamental ILO Conventions
+They form a reference point within the broad area of trade union law and practice and are now among the eight fundamental ILO Conventions.

 The ILO promotes and oversees the application of Convention No. 87.
 A special procedure allows governments, workers’ and employers’ organizations to submit complaints concerning violations of trade union rights by States, even without adoption of Conventions No. 87 and 98.
 In addition, complaints from workers’ organizations are received almost daily by the International Labour Office, more than 70 years after the adoption of Convention No. 87.